-- Upon arrival to school, bikes are to be parked in the bicycle racks and locked up - 6th-8th grade students are to park their bike in the 6th-8th grade bike racks on the south end of the building - Students who do not have a lock will be instructed not to ride their bikes to school until they can provide a lock.
+- Upon arrival to school, bikes are to be parked in the bicycle racks and locked up - 4th and 5th grade students are to park their bike in the racks on the 4th and 5th grade playground - Students who do not adhere to school rules may have their bike riding privileges revoked. - Students who do not have a lock will be instructed not to ride their bikes to school until they can provide a lock.